21 Chestnut Road, A garden for all seasons.

 Our visitors first see the garden when they come throught this archway.
 There are a number of small areas of gravel, where many of the perennials happily seed.

-I particularly like this colour combination, the purple and white really shine out in the early evening light of late summer.
+I particularly like this colour combination, the purple and red really shine out in the early evening light of late summer.

 In late spring in this part of the garden, irises and roses fill the air with their scent.